North Glengarry: Sport

 The Alexandria Glens of the Central Canada Hockey League Tier 2 play at the Glengarry Sports Palace (Billy Gebbie Arena) in Alexandria.
-The Glens Join the CCHL2 new league in 2015.
-The Glens played in the Eastern Ontario Junior B Hockey League until 2014-15 Season.
+The Glens joined the new CCHL2 league in 2015.
+The Glens played in the Eastern Ontario Junior B Hockey League until the 2014-15 season.

 The Glens won the 2007 EOJBHL Championship, defeating the Gatineau Mustangs in 7 games in the final.
 This marks the first time a team outside of the Metro Division of EOJBHL has won the Carson Trophy as league champions in over half a decade.
-This marks the Glens first Junior "B" Championship.
+This marks the Glens‘ first Junior "B" Championship.

 The Glens won the 2008 EOJBHL Championship, defeating the Ottawa West Golden Knights in 6 games in the final.
 This marks the first time a team the St-Lawrence Division has won the Carson Trophy back to back as league champions.
-This marks the Glens Second Junior "B" Championship.
+This was also the Glens‘ second Junior "B" Championship.

 The Maxville Mustangs of the Eastern Ontario Junior C Hockey League used to play in Maxville.